-In a series of studies in rural Gambia we have been able to exploit a seasonal 'natural experiment', whereby a cycling pattern of rainy and dry seasons imposes strikingly different environmental, especially nutritional, exposures on the population.
-We have shown that plasma collected in non-pregnant women of child-bearing age contains higher concentrations of methyl donors and has a higher methylation potential in the peak rainy season (July-September) compared to the peak dry season (February-April) (40).
+In a series of studies in rural Gambia, we have been able to exploit a seasonal "natural experiment," whereby a cycling pattern of rainy and dry seasons imposes strikingly different environmental, especially nutritional, exposures on the population.
+We have shown that plasma collected in nonpregnant women of child-bearing age contains higher concentrations of methyl donors and has a higher methylation potential in the peak rainy season (July to September) than in the peak dry season (February to April) (40).
 Furthermore, we found that seasonal differences in maternal periconceptional nutritional status are associated with offspring methylation at multiple MEs.
-Increased levels of B2, and decreased levels of B6, homocysteine, and cysteine predicted increased offspring mean methylation across six MEs (23); while offspring conceived in the rainy season had consistently higher levels of ME methylation in peripheral blood monocytes than those conceived in the dry season (22-26).
+Increased concentrations of vitamin B-2 and decreased concentrations of vitamin B-6, homocysteine, and cysteine predicted increased offspring mean methylation across 6 MEs (23), whereas offspring conceived in the rainy season had consistently higher level of ME methylation in peripheral blood monocytes than those conceived in the dry season (22-26).
 However, our previous analyses did not explicitly test for an interaction with season for the associations between biomarker predictors and methylation.

-Here, by exploring nutrient-season interactions, we extend our previous analyses to investigate whether the profile of maternal nutritional predictors of ME methylation varies between rainy and dry seasons.
-In doing so we use a recently identified larger set of MEs associated with Gambian season of conception ('SoC-associated MEs') (26) and explore in greater detail how co-variation in the nutritional biomarkers can be captured in a principal components model.
+Here, by exploring nutrient-season interactions, we extended our previous analyses to investigate whether the profile of maternal nutritional predictors of ME methylation varies between rainy and dry seasons.
+In doing so, we used a recently identified larger set of MEs associated with Gambian season of conception (SoC)-associated MEs (26) and explored in greater detail how covariation in the nutritional biomarkers can be captured in a principal components (PCs) model.